<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average monthly rent across UK regions since January 2020.

-Rents were down in September, dropping an average of 2% across England.
-The average rent of a new tenancy is now £1,447, down from £1,480 in August.
+Rents dropped in November, falling an average of 2.4% across England.
+The average rent of a new tenancy is now £1,245, down from £1,276 in October.

 Click on region names to toggle them on and off